pariscdg/Ts-tradelimit-lockout/README.md

 Run `get_cookie.py` successfully at least once before creating the scheduled task.
 Since "access_token" expires after 8 hours, it is required that `get_cookie.py` is ran before starting `Tradesea_listener.py` again to acquire the latest "access_token".

-Create 2 tasks with a daily morning trigger and use these action settings:
-Note: Make sure task 1 is scheduled to run before task 2.
+Create 2 tasks with a daily morning trigger and use these action settings (Make sure task 1 is scheduled to run before task 2.)

 ## Task 1: "get_cookie"